Db2-DTE-POC/wxddemo/docs/wxd-minio.md

 ----------------------
 </pre>

-**Note**: In this instance we used an `insert into select * from customer` with no partitioning defined so there was only 1 parquet file and only 1 row group.
+**Note**: In this instance we used an `insert into select * from customer` with no partitioning defined there was only 1 parquet file and only 1 row group.
 This is not the norm, and we deliberately did this to show you the value of using Apache Iceberg file format which can be used by multiple runtimes to access Iceberg data stored in parquet format and managed by hive metastore.

 Exit from the Sandbox.
 ```